The top 10 startups from Y Combinator W19 Demo Day 1

 Convictional helps direct-to-consumer companies approach larger retailers more simply.
 It takes a lot of time for a supplier to build a relationship with a retailer and start selling their products.
 Convictional wants to speed things up by building a B2B self-service commerce platform that allows retailers to easily approach brands and make orders.

-Why we picked Convictional: There’s been an explosion of D2C businesses selling everthing from suitcases to shaving kits.
+Why we picked Convictional: There’s been an explosion of D2C businesses selling everything from suitcases to shaving kits.
 But to drive exposure and scale, they need retail partners who’re eager not to be cut out of this growing commerce segment.
-Playing middleman could put Convictional in a lucrative position while also making it a nexus of valuable shopping data.
+Playing middleman could put Convictional in a lucrative position, while also making it a nexus of valuable shopping data.

 Dyneti Technologies

-Has invented a credit card scanner SDK that uses a smartphone’s camera to help prevent fraud by over 50 percent and improve conversion for businesses by 5 percent.
-The business was started by a pair of former Uber employees including CEO Julia Zheng, who launched the fraud analytics teams for Account Security and UberEATS.
+Dyneti has invented a credit card scanner SDK that uses a smartphone’s camera to help prevent fraud by more than 50 percent and improve conversion for businesses by 5 percent.
+The business was started by a pair of former Uber employees, including CEO Julia Zheng, who launched the fraud analytics teams for Account Security and UberEATS.
 Dyneti’s service is powered by deep learning and works on any card format.
 In the two months since it launched, the company has signed contracts with Rappi, Gametime and others.

 Why we picked Dyneti: Cybersecurity threats are growing and evolving, yet underequipped businesses are eager to do more business online.
 Dyneti is one of those fundamental B2B businesses that feels like Stripe — capable of bringing simplicity and trust to a complex problem so companies can focus on their product.